keesiemeijer/php-basics-tutorial/README.md

 To recap

-* A string is a series of characters inside single or double quotes.
+* A string is a series of characters inside single or double quotes
-* You can add strings together with concatenation (separating them with a dot).
+* You can add strings together with concatenation (separating them with a dot)
 * We can also do this with the concatenating assignment operator `.=`
-* The wrong type of quote in a string can cause errors.
+* The wrong type of quote in a string can cause errors
 * You can escape quotes and special characters with a backslash inside a double quoted string.
-* Variables can be inserted in a double quoted string.
+* Variables can be inserted in a double quoted string
-* The value of the expanded variable should be a string.
+* The value of the expanded variable should be a string